Review

 The less good bits:

 'The Daleks' was written by Terry Nation, who would also write 'The Dalek invasion of earth' and 'Genesis of the Daleks'.
+[And others, but these were the two other Dalek stories that I had seen when I wrote the original version of this review.]
 The split-up and the missing object, two elements that we see in 'The Daleks', would recur in Nation's writing for those later serials.
-(Beware, there are spoilers below.)

 This can be a useful plot device.
 On the one hand, it can add material to the story by having different characters, or different groups of characters, have different adventures within the same time frame.
 On the other hand, it can make the story more interesting to the audience by having the different characters or groups discover different pieces of information that are important to the story.